-Based upon leveraging our hormone platform technology, we have seven preclinical projects that include development of our proposed progesteronealone and combination estradiol and progesterone products in a topical cream and transdermal patch form, which we refer to as TX-005HR and TX-006HR, respectively, and transdermal patch form, which we refer to as TX-007HR and TX-008HR, respectively.
-We recently completed a pilot pharmacokinetic, or PK, study of TX-005HR in eight patients that tested the topical administration on the upper arm of 50 mcg of estradiol and 25 mg of progesterone.
-The results of the PK study suggest that topical formulations of estradiol and progesterone may be possible using our proprietary solubilized forms of the compounds.
-We intend to file an IND with respect to TX-005HR and TX-006HR during the second half of 2015 and then commence phase 1 clinical trials.
+Based upon leveraging our SYMBODATM hormone technology, we have five preclinical projects that include development of our proposed progesterone-alone and combination estradiol and progesterone products in a topical cream form, which we refer to as TX-005HR and TX-006HR, respectively, and transdermal patch form, which we refer to as TX-007HR and TX-008HR, respectively.
+We recently completed a preclinical study of TX-005HR in 32 rats.
+The study used four groups of 8 female overectomized rats each and applied subcutaneous estrogen with either placebo, subcutaneous progesterone or topical TX-005HR.
+The results, presented to the North American Menopause Society, or NAMS, in October, 2015, showed that TX-005HR as soon as the first half of 2016 and then commence phase 1 clinical trials, assuming that FDA has no objections.
 We may in the future engage with a financing partner to advance our topical cream and transdermal patch projects.
-We are also evaluating various other indications for our hormone technology, including oral contraception, treatment of preterm birth, and premature ovarian failure.
-According to Symphony Health Solutions, the total FDA-approved menopause-related market for estrogen alone and in combination was approximately \$3.7 billion in U.S. sales for the 12 months ended December 31, 2014.
+We also plan to evaluate various other indications for our hormone technology, including oral contraception, treatment of preterm birth, and premature ovarian failure.
+According to Symphony Health Solutions, the total FDA-approved menopause-related market for estrogen alone and in combination was approximately \$3.8 billion in U.S. sales for the 12 months ended December 31, 2015.